 The fines on overdue materials renewed through TelAccount or the catalog will be added to your account.

-DVDs and Children’s Launchpads must be returned to an HCLS branch.
+DVDs, Children’s Launchpads, and musical instruments must be returned to an HCLS branch.
 Other materials may be returned to any public library in Maryland.

 Bookdrops, located at each branch, are open 24 hours.